Podcast: All the latest from the BTSC family of Pittsburgh Steelers shows, Wednesday edition

 - and MUCH MORE!

+After a frustrating Week 8 and the bye week to follow, there’s a lot of questions to be addressed.
+Mike Tomlin took to the podium Tuesday to discuss his team, the injury situation, and the New Orleans Saints.
+Dave Schofield, editor of BTSC, gives you all the details on what Coach T had to say leading up to the game in the latest Mike Tomlin Recap podcast.

-The Scho Bro Show: Trying to answer some of the Steelers biggest questions
+The Scho Bro Show: The Steelers Week 10 game will set the tone for the rest of 2022

-When you start out at 2-6, there’s going to be a lot of questions.
-For the Pittsburgh Steelers, you can go for hours talking about their biggest problems and how to solve them.
+The Steelers play New Orleans in Week 10, and the game will inform the football world all that you need to know about the Men of Steel for the rest of the season.
 This will be just one of the subjects that will be discussed on the Scho Bro Show. the brotherly love entry of the BTSC family of podcasts.

 As always, it sure is a good time to get on the airwaves and discuss the black-and-gold.
 On this show, Dave and Big Bro Scho break down all things Steelers, still talk stats, and also answer questions from fans!